2021 Hyundai Kona Trim Levels with Comparisons & Configurations.

-Compare the 2021 Hyundai Kona SEL vs SEL Plus Trims.
-What is the Difference?
+Compare the Kona SEL vs SEL Plus.
+What is the difference?

 At the SEL Plus level, the Kona starts to have the ability to connect with Blue Link.
 With Blue Link, the vehicle can be started remotely via a mobile app, and drivers can even remotely set the cabin temperature, lock or unlock their doors, and check how much gas is in the tank.
 Blue Link comes with some other cool features as well, such as access to emergency roadside assistance and vehicle location pinpointing.

-Compare the 2021 Hyundai Kona SEL Plus vs Limited Trim Levels.
-What is the Difference?
+Compare the Kona SEL Plus vs Limited.
+What is the difference?